Current reversals in driven lattice gases and Brownian motion: Examples of current reversals

 For the initial state $\bm n^{(0)}$ in system $\mathcal{S}$ at time $t=0$, we take all sites $i=1,\ldots,N$ to be occupied and all other to be empty, i.e.\ $n_i^{(0)}=1$ for $i=1,\ldots,N$, and $n_i^{(0)}=0$ for $i=N+1,\ldots,L$.
 This initial state and the particle-hole inverted one in system $\tilde{\mathcal{S}}$ at time $t=\tau/2$ are illustrated in the upper right corner of Fig.~\ref{fig:link_currents_nonstationary}.
 As shown in the figure, the simulated currents for the link $(N,N+1)$ satisfy relation \eqref{eq:J-relation-nonstationary-1}.

-In the second example, we check the relation \eqref{eq:Jrelation-spatialaveraged} for time-dependent spatially averaged currents by taking the stationary state for the same traveling-wave driving with constant amplitude.
+In the second example, we check the relation \eqref{eq:Jrelation-spatialaveraged} for spatially averaged currents in the time-periodic steady state for the same traveling-wave driving with constant amplitude.
 Spatially averaged currents at particle densities $\rho=0.2$ and $\rho=0.8$ are compared in Fig.~\ref{fig:spatially_averaged_currents}.
 At all times $t$, one current is the negative of the other, $\bar J(t,\rho)=-\bar J(t,1-\rho)$.

-In Fig.~\ref{fig:current_reversals_DLG}, we demonstrate reversals $\bar J(\rho)=-\bar J(1-\rho)$ of time-averaged currents in stationary states.
+In Fig.~\ref{fig:current_reversals_DLG}, we demonstrate reversals $\bar J(\rho)=-\bar J(1-\rho)$ of time-averaged currents in time-periodic steady states.
 In the left column of the graphs [Figs.~\ref{fig:current_reversals_DLG}(a), (c), (e)], results are displayed for $V=0$ (only site-exclusion interaction), and in the right column [Figs.~\ref{fig:current_reversals_DLG}(b), (d), (f)] results for $V=10$ (additional strong repulsive nearest-neighbor interaction).

 In Figs.~\ref{fig:current_reversals_DLG}(a) and (b), the results are for constant amplitude in Eq.~\eqref{eq:eps-w}, while in Figs.~\ref{fig:current_reversals_DLG}(c) and (d) the amplitude of the traveling wave is modulated in time as